A Travel Price Comparison for Families, Couples, and Backpackers Hamburg vs. Split for Nightlife, Couples, Backpackers, and Attractions

 Split is a great place to explore.
 You can also relax and pamper yourself at one of the resorts.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

-You'll find museums and nightlife around the historic destination of Hamburg.
+You'll find museums and nightlife around the vibrant destination of Hamburg.
 Take your pick from the many activities offered here.
 Lots of people come for the live music.
 One week is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Split.
 Many people enjoy the food and scuba diving and snorkeling when visiting Split.
 One reason most visitors come is for the nightlife.
 It's also a relaxing resort destination.
 One week may feel like too much time unless you plan to do a lot of relaxing.